-- Big batch – This pasta salad makes 6 servings and can easily be doubled or tripled to feed a large crowd.
+- Serves a crowd – This Caprese pasta salad makes 6 servings and can easily be doubled or tripled to feed a large crowd.

-- Meal prep-friendly – Prepare the salad, transfer it to an airtight container, and keep it in the fridge.
-It’ll taste just as good the next day.
+- Meal prep-friendly – Prepare the salad, transfer it to an airtight container, and keep it in the fridge until it’s time to serve.
+It’s great for a weeknight dinner, event, or just for eating throughout the week with a protein.

-- Pasta – I use rotini for this recipe, but any small-sized pasta like orecchiette, farfalle, penne, or fusilli can be used.
-Just be sure to cook them according to their package instructions!
+- Pasta – We use rotini for this recipe, but any small-sized pasta like orecchiette, farfalle, penne, or fusilli can be used.
+Just be sure to cook them according to their package instructions.

-- Grape tomatoes – These contribute a sweet flavor.
+- Grape or cherry tomatoes – These contribute a sweet flavor.
 I don’t recommend replacing them with other tomato varieties like heirloom or beefsteak as they’re likely to become soggy.

 - Balsamic vinegar – Adds a sweet, tart taste that balances out the fats and enhances the natural sugar in the tomatoes.

-- Cook the pasta: Prepare the pasta to al dente according to the package instructions.
-Once cooked, drain it immediately, and rinse it under cold water to stop the cooking process.
+- Cook the pasta: Prepare the pasta according to package instructions in a large pot of salted boiling water until a dente.
+Drain the pasta and rinse under cold water to stop the cooking process.

-- Combine: In a large mixing bowl, add all of the ingredients except for the basil and pasta, and gently mix to combine.
-Add the cooled pasta, and toss again.
+- Combine: In a large mixing bowl, add the halved tomatoes, mozzarella, olive oil, balsamic vinegar, garlic, oregano, pepper flakes, salt and pepper.
+Gently mix to combine.
 Finally, fold in the basil, saving a few leaves for garnish to make your salad truly picture-worthy.

 - Chill: Cover the caprese pasta salad with plastic wrap, and transfer it to the fridge to chill for at least an hour.
 This step is important to help the flavors meld together!